Arman13m99/Energy-Consuption-Prediction/README.md

 Machine Learning Project for Hourly Energy Consumption Forecasting

-This project focuses on forecasting hourly energy consumption using three different machine learning algorithms: XGBoost, Time Series Splitting, and Feature Engineering.
+This project focuses on forecasting hourly energy consumption using: XGBoost, Time Series Splitting, and Feature Engineering.
 The dataset used in this project is the PJME hourly energy consumption dataset, which contains information about the hourly energy consumption in megawatts (MW) over a certain period.

 ## Dataset Overview
 - The PJME hourly energy consumption dataset is loaded from a CSV file using pandas.